d1onys1us/dweisiger/README.md

 - 👋 Hi, I’m @dweisiger AKA Dionysus on Discord

-- 👀 I’m interested in ... lifting weights, cooking, writing code, 3d printing, keyboards
+- 👀 I’m interested in ... decentralization, writing code, 3d printing, keyboards

-- ⌨️ A. Dux, 34 keys ...
-Corne, 42 keys
+- ⌨️ Keyboards I've built: A. Dux, Corne, Ferris half-swept, Technik

 <!---
 dweisiger/dweisiger is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.